KENTUCKY COUNCIL ON CRIME AND DELINQUENCY

 Cedric Coleman, Immediate Past-President

-Cedric began his career with the Kentucky Department of Corrections Central Office IT/KOMS Helpdesk in January 2010 and currently serves as chairman for Corrections Employees Week (CEW).
+Cedric began his career with the Kentucky Department of Corrections Central Office IT/KOMS Helpdesk in January 2010 as a Programmer Analyst III.
+He was promoted to Systems Engineer IT in 2019.
+He currently serves as chairman for Corrections Employees Week (CEW) in Central Office.
 Cedric has been a member of the Kentucky Council on Crime and Delinquency since 2011.
-He has served multiple terms as President of the Capitol Chapter and has served three (3) terms as a state board member.
+He has served three terms as President of the Capitol Chapter and has served three terms as a state board member.
 Cedric served as State Board President during 2022-2023.

 Pamela Clayton, Secretary